What is Confluence? The complete guide for beginners

 Examples of built-in macros:

-Third-party apps are a great way to add extra functionality to Confluence and help you customise Confluence to your organisational needs.
+Third-party apps are a great way to add extra functionality to Confluence and customise it to your organisational needs.
 For example, Content Formatting Macros for Confluence adds a toolkit of extra macros to structure and style your pages.

 Confluence integrations